 Further reading: How to Defer Social Security Tax (COVID-19)

 The 6-month deferral on repayments has been removed.
 You do not need to repay the PPP until your forgiveness application has been processed and completed.

 You have up to 10 months after the end of your covered period to apply for forgiveness.
 After that time, payments will be required.

-New PPP loans approved on or afer June 5th will have a loan length extended from 2 years to 5 years.
+New PPP loans approved on or after June 5th will automatically have a loan length of 5 years.
 Interest remains at an annual rate of 1% for all loans.
-Existing loans can have their length extended to 5 years, if the borrower and lender agree to it.
+Existing loans can have their length extended from 2 years to 5 years, if the borrower and lender agree to it.